 *1 1/2 tsp. brown sugar, or more to taste

 *1/2 tsp. chipotle chili powder or more to taste

 *1/2 tsp. onion powder, or more to taste

 For the Patties:

 *2 tsp. onion powder

 *2 tsp garlic powder

 *cracked black pepper to taste

-Mix until combined, but do not over mix or the patties will not be as tender.
+Mix until combined, but do not over mix or the patties will not be as tender; form into 4 patties.